-- During the ten (10) day review of the evidence, the Complainant and Respondent must be given equal opportunity to submit statements either supporting or questioning the evidence. - If statements were submitted to the Investigators, then the Investigators will take these statements into consideration. - After the parties have submitted their statements or the ten (10) calendar days have past, the investigator will write the Investigative Report. - The Investigate Report summarizes all relevant evidence.
+- During the ten (10) day review of the evidence, all parties must be given equal opportunity to submit statements either supporting or questioning the evidence. - If statements submitted to the Investigators, the Investigators will take these statements into consideration. - After the parties have submitted their statements or the ten (10) calendar days have past, the investigator will write the Investigative Report. - The Investigative Report fairly summarizes all statements; summarizes all relevant evidence; and provides a chronology of the events that occurred during the investigation.